jsqry is a simple JS lib to query objects/arrays.

 Nested filtering can help you in case of a query like select a parent who has a child older 10.

-If you try to achieve this using filtering you realize that you need to implement some sort of a loop in condition
+If you try to achieve this using filtering you realize that you need to implement some sort of a loop in condition part:

 var parents = [{name:"John", children:[{age:1},{age:5}]}, {name:"Alice", children:[{age:7},{age:12}]}];